samvera-deprecated/jettywrapper/README.md

 **Make sure that your project's config directory (config/*) is included in .gitignore:**

-Good practice, common sense, and decency to sysadmins dictates that you omit your local configuration from your git repository.
+Good practice, common sense, and decency to sysadmins all suggest that you omit your local configuration from your git repository.

-UMichwrapper starts by looking for config/umich.yml in your project.
+UMichwrapper starts by looking for fedora.yml, solr.yml, and umich.yml in your project's config directory.
 Failing that, it uses the umich.yml in the gem's config directory.
 The defaults are set up to work in the UMich dev deoployment.

 ## Notes

- * This gem does not yet read from solr.yml and fedora.yml in your project config.
-For hydra, those do need to point to the corresponding solr and fedora instance/context.
-Currently keeping these both configured is on the developer.
-Having the UMichwrapper read the solr and fedora configs of your project is next on the list to be implemented.
  * The unit and integration tests have yet to be completed.
  * This gem does not yet support facilitating testing in the same way that jettywrapper does.

 ## Dive into Hydra idiosyncracies

  * In order to start a dive-into-hydra project:
-   1. Use `rails new <project name> --skip-bundle` otherwise you'll be prompted for you sudo pw
-   2. Change directory into your project dir.
+    1. `mkdir <project_name>`
+    1. `cd <project_name>`
+    1. `bundle init`
+    1. `echo "gem 'rails', '~> 4.2'" >> Gemfile`
+    1. `bundle install`
+    1. `bundle exec rails new . -f`
-   3. Make the additions to the Gemfile (see below for copy/pastable)
+    1. Make the additions to the Gemfile (see below for copy/pastable)
       * add hydra dependency.
       * add umichwrapper depenency.
       * add preemptive dependencies to work around a bundler related issue.
-   4. Run `bundle install --path=.bundle` (bundler suggests vendor/bundle)
+    1. `bundle install`
-   5. Run `rails generate hydra:install`
+    1. `rails generate hydra:install`
-   6. Configure solr.yml and fedora.yml.
+    1. Configure solr.yml and fedora.yml.
 The default values won't work.

  * Additions to your project's gemfile:
 ```